Simply Irresistible Caramel Eclairs

 As the sugar begins to melt, tilt the skillet back and forth very gently to move the liquefying sugar around, this will keep the coloring even.

-Once the sugar is fairly uniformly amber (about 10 minutes), remove skillet from heat and pour onto a foil lined 13x9 jelly roll pan and allow to cool to room temperature (about 15 minutes).
+Once the sugar is fairly uniformly dark amber (about 10 minutes), remove skillet from heat and pour onto a foil lined 13x9 jelly roll pan and allow to cool to room temperature (about 15 minutes).

 Break caramel into smaller pieces and whirl it up in the food processor or blender, into a powder.